v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

       daeModel.__init__(self, name, parent, description)

-2. Declaring domains, parameters, variables, ports, components etc. in the :py:meth:`pyCore.daeModel.__init__` function:
+2. Declaring the model structure (domains, parameters, variables, ports, components etc.) in the :py:meth:`pyCore.daeModel.__init__` function:

    One of the fundamental ideas in **DAE Tools** is separation of the model specification